rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

 ### Proof of Control

-???+ danger "Proof of Control"
+???+ warning "Proof of Control"
     Deposit to coldcard

     Withdrawal from coldcard to hot-wallet